jamesdolezal/biscuit/README.md

 | ZC | 20       |
 | ZD | 10       |

-For each experimental label, experiments happen in 6 steps:
+Experiments are performed in 6 steps for each dataset size:

 1. Train cross-validation (CV) models for up to 10 epochs.
 2. Train CV models at the optimal epoch (1).